Frequently Asked Questions

 When should I take culminating exams?

 Some certifications require Praxis II, while others require PECT tests.
 You can take the culminating exams required for your certification as early as the summer before your senior year.
 If you do not want to have your certification delayed, you should plan to complete tests 2 months before you complete the program.
-If you will be certified in French or German, plan well in advance.
-Test dates can be very limited.

 Which tests should I take?